lanchiphamm/Online-Thrifting-Platform/README.md

 Thu Dec 01 15:06:20 PST 2022
 Product (ACCESSORIES) removed from profile

+## Phase 4: Task 3
+- Improve cohesion by separating User class into 2 classes - User and Cart.
+User class will handle all user profile information (name, password, products list), while Cart class will handle user's\
+shopping cart.
+- Improve coupling: Right now (from looking at the UML and further code inspection) LoginGUI, HomePageGUI, UserProfileGUI, SettingsGUI all either have a Platform field and a User field or have access to the same 1 Platform and 1 current User that is common to all these 4 classes.
+One way to make it clearer that all these 4 classes are accessing same Platform and User is to pass the LoginGUI class to the HomePageGUI and make Platform/User local fields.
+The same for the 2 other classes.
+An even better way could be implementing the Singleton Pattern, since everytime a user login, we only want/need access to one & only 1 instance of the loaded platform and that user

 ## References
 - persistence package: Based on the supplied Workroom example for CPSC 210 https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git